HildoBijl/stepwise/shared/skillTracking/coefficients/README.md

 	- `initialPracticeDecayTime` [milliseconds] is the equivalent time of decay for practicing a problem.
 	- `practiceDecayHalfLife` [problems practiced] is the number of problems practiced until the practice decay halves.

+Behind the scenes, smoothing does two steps, as applied by the following two functions.

+- `getSmoothingFactor(options)` returns a smoothing factor that is appropriate to apply given the situation.
+- `smoothenWithFactor(coef, factor)` applies smoothing with a given factor.
+A factor of 1 leaves the distribution unchanged, while 0 brings it back to the starting distribution.
+Effectively, the new mean is (0.5 * (mu_old - 0.5) * factor).

-- `smoothenWithOrder(coef, newOrder)` applies smoothing with a given smoothing order.
+The latter function in turn calls `smoothenWithOrder(coef, newOrder)` which smoothes using a given smoothing order.

 ## Merging